Annual Registration of Students with Visual Impairments

 - Students must have their TSDS unique identification number entered.
-Their previous numbers will be permanently replaced in the data storage with the Unique TX ID.
-Since 2015, the TSDS Unique ID will be the identification of record.
-Children birth-three may still use the last 4 digits of their social security number if there is no State of Texas identification.
+Since 2015, the TSDS Unique ID has been the identification of record.
+Children birth to three years old may still use the last 4 digits of their social security number if there is no State of Texas identification.

-- Identification of students with a visual impairment under Section 504 is the responsibility of the District 504 Coordinator.
+- Under Section 504, the District 504 Coordinator is responsible for identifying students with visual impairment.
 It is not the responsibility of the TVI, since they are not providing services to these students.

 - We are again requesting visual acuity details.
 They are useful for other state agencies and planning.
 We will continue to use MDB (meets the definition of blindness), FDB (functions at the definition of blindness) or NLB (not legally blind.)
 These are the terms that the American Printing House for the Blind has established for determining entitlements for Federal Quota funds.
 Complete definitions for these terms are in the Glossary.

 - Reading media requires a grade level.
 There is a dropdown for the media used and the grade level media used.